 What techniques do you use to get comments on your travel blog?

 #TravelBloggers: How do you get more comments on your #TravelBlog.
-Let me know. #ebook giveaway for… Click To Tweet
+Let me know. #ebook giveaway for best suggestions.
+Click To Tweet